 Where Does My Internet Access Come From?

 Internet access has become such a central tool in our everyday lives that it’s easy to forget how new this technology really is.
 It was not so long ago that dial-up internet burst onto the scene, revolutionizing the way we communicate with each other, and providing access to a worldwide web of information.
 Today, the wonders of the internet can be accessed in a variety of ways, making the never-ending dial-up tone a far-off memory for those lucky enough to connect to reliable high-speed internet service.
-Thankfully, we have options for all types of networks and types of internet… and signal boosters for every situation.
+Thankfully, we have options for all types of internet networks and types of internet… and signal boosters for every situation.

 1. Dial-up Internet (up to 56 kbps)